-A CJE librarian will virtually visit classrooms that do not have a librarian working with them already.
-The librarian will bring stories, research materials, and books for the children to access.
+Our Community Librarian visits schools that do not have a library or librarian on staff.
+The librarian brings stories, research materials, and books for the children to check-out.
 The program is designed to help students access appropriate books (level and content), as well as help reinforce a community of readers.
 For more information, please contact Sonia Kozlovsky.

 Summer Reading Program